Home

 Ivory Coast Crown Jewels

-Many people typically want what isn't theirs and since the earliest civilizations, treasures have been pillaged.
+Since the earliest civilizations, treasures have been pillaged.
 Throughout history, people in myriad cultures have created fantastic works of art or adornment, mined precious minerals and gems, and amassed great treasures (often by looting other treasures).
 As long as these priceless works and objects and collections have existed, they have been stolen or gone missing without explanation.
-It is believed that many museums contain stolen treasures as well, objects that were taken from their rightful owners decades, and even centuries, ago.
+It is believed that some museums contain stolen treasures as well, particularly those holding colonial or wartime looted objects.

-24/7 Tempo has compiled a list of missing treasures that have never been found by reviewing information on sites including LiveScience, the Monuments Men and Women Foundation, Wired, the BBC, Reader's Digest, and BestLife.
-Often the theft or disappearance of these precious works occurs during war, tumultuous events such as revolutions, or natural disasters, when it is difficult to protect them.
-Sometimes the treasures are recovered, however, many are still missing and some might be destroyed.
+24/7 Tempo has compiled a list of missing treasures by reviewing information on sites including LiveScience, the Monuments Men and Women Foundation, Wired, the BBC, Reader's Digest, and BestLife.
+Often the theft or disappearance of these precious works occurred during war, tumultuous events such as revolutions, or natural disasters, when it was difficult to protect them.
+These precious artifacts are still missing today, and some might have been destroyed.

 Some valuables were stolen, like Tucker's Gross, the Crown Jewels of Ireland, and Caravaggio's "Nativity with St. Francis and St. Lawrence."
 Others, such as the Library of Moscow Tsars or some of the unique Romanov Fabergé eggs, simply disappeared.